 I leave the checkpoint first, make good ground on the flat path.
 But then it turns sharply downhill and the lad literally flies past me, I can’t believe he’s going as fast as he is.
 He’s either going to do fantastically well or he’s falling soon, for certain.

 ‘What can I do?’
-I yell.
+I pant.
 He shakes his head.
 I get painkillers out of my waist belt.
 ‘You want painkillers?’

 ‘No, I’ll be ok.’
 I’m kind of pleased because I’ll probably need them after the first 50km.

 ‘No, go on, I can run.’

 I carry on, as he says.
 I’ve done nothing for him but it’s all I can do really, offer the help, let him know there’s an option if he wants to bail, then get on with my own challenge.

 An hour later I’m on a steep, limestone uphill section, squinting against the white glare of the rocks, giving it all I have, when he passes me.
 I gasp a ‘Bravi’, the lad’s got some guts for sure.
 He’s limping a little but he’s getting it done.
 Perhaps I’ll pass him again later but then again, this is the uphill, this is where I excel in our little exchange, yet he’s leaving me standing.
 Good for him, the trails have put him to the test and he’s responding with a great show of character.
 I feel proud to be in the same race as the lad.